yy3019/CGMbuHMM/README.md

 A manuscript can cite the implementation with wording such as:

-> All analyses were implemented in R using the CGMmfpt package and
+> All analyses were implemented in R using the CGMbuHMM package and
 > author-written analysis scripts.
 The package source code is available at
 > [GitHub repository URL].